Jigsaw vs. Reciprocating Saw: Which Cutting Tool is Best for Your Project?

 Reciprocating saws are best for heavy-duty cutting and demolition.

-Reciprocal saw blades are generally longer, giving greater capacity.
+Reciprocating saw blades are generally longer, giving greater capacity.
 They also have a deeper profile.
 This offers more support when cutting thicker material and they can chop through lumber, plastic and metal pipework, and electrical conduit.
 The only downside is that they may leave a rougher surface that needs tidying up.

 Jigsaws are designed for more intricate cuts and curves.

-Recip saws can make cuts anywhere whereas a jigsaw works best when the foot is flush against the cutting surface.
+Recip saws can make cuts anywhere, whereas a jigsaw works best when the foot is flush against the cutting surface.

-Much like a manual hand saw, a reciprocal saw can be used just about anywhere.
+Much like a manual hand saw, a reciprocating saw can be used just about anywhere.
 Providing proper safety precautions are taken, the user can saw at ground level or above head height.
 The tool can saw vertically, horizontally, or anywhere in between, on both flat and curved surfaces.
 A pivoting shoe can be rested against the workpiece, which offers extra stability, but often these saws are often used freehand.

 Jigsaws have a large plate on the bottom (also called a sole or foot) which, like the shoe in the reciprocating saw, offers stability when cutting.
 However, it’s important that the plate stays in contact with the workpiece while the cut is made.
 Trying to lift the jigsaw usually results in a loss of control and possible wrist injuries.
 Frequently the blade bounces out of the cut, bending or breaking it.
-Cutting a large diameter pipe can be achieved, but care is needed.
+Cutting a large-diameter pipe can be achieved, but care is needed.
 The big advantage the plate offers is that the jigsaw can be adjusted and fixed at different angles, allowing the accurate cutting of bevels.
 With care, compound joints can also be cut.

 Both reciprocating saws and jigsaws have variable speed, but there are differences in the level of control.
 Reciprocating saws have a variable speed trigger.
 The harder you squeeze, the faster the blade moves.
 These triggers are easy to operate, but precise control is difficult.
 While a cut may be started at a slow speed, full speed is often used most of the time.